🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph below shows the amount of time taken to produce a vehicle by four US-based car manufacturers in the years 1998 to 2002.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below shows the price of different kinds of bread, in dollars, from 2001 to 2005.
+Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All